glitchheadgit/pipeline/README.md

 ### Installing metaWRAP

-1. Install it in the pipeline directory!
+1. Install it in the pipeline directory:

 ```bash
 mamba create -p /path/to/pipeline/mw-env -c ursky metawrap-mg=1.3.2